A look at some of the advantages and disadvantages of hosting a major sporting event.

 2. Long term investment

 A significant benefit is the long-term investment which comes from preparing for a major event.
-The city / country will have a legacy of improved sporting venues.
-Also, cities will usually have to invest in infrastructure and transport to cater for influx of cities.
+The city/country will have a legacy of improved sporting venues.
+Also, cities will usually have to invest in infrastructure and transport to cater for an influx of tourists.
 For example, there has been significant investment in public transport projects around London.
 This will leave a lasting legacy for residents of London, especially East London.
 From the 2012 London Olympics, the east of London has benefited from improved public transport.

 3. Jobs and Investment